robthompson16/support-for-early-career-teachers/content/teach-first/year-1-how-to-design-a-coherent-curriculum/summer-week-4-ect-theory.md

 Misconception: The earth’s plates are made of solid rock that can never be seen because the plates are always deep within the earth.

-Correct idea: Earth's plates are made of solid rock, and they can be seen where they are not covered by soil, loose rocks, or water.
+Correct idea: Earth’s plates are made of solid rock, and they can be seen where they are not covered by soil, loose rocks, or water.

 #### Modern foreign languages (French)